jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 * "High-quality health care" for all Americans.

 In other words, this legislation isn't just about the climate.
-@JHWeissmann of @Slate gave a good description in a recent [article](https://slate.com/business/2019/02/green-new-deal-faq-ocasio-cortez-rollout-confusion.html):
+Jordan Weissmann of Slate gave a good description in a recent [article](https://slate.com/business/2019/02/green-new-deal-faq-ocasio-cortez-rollout-confusion.html):

 > Green New Dealers don’t merely want to avert climate catastrophe but also intend to use the crisis as a chance to rebuild the foundations of the U.S. economy, much the way FDR did during the Great Depression.